gbertalan/C_Prog_Recap/README.md

 The repository is organized into individual lessons, each focusing on specific concepts and techniques in C programming.
 You have the flexibility to follow the lessons in sequential order or jump between them based on your learning needs.

-If you're new to C programming or prefer a structured approach, it is recommended to start with Lesson 0 and progress through the lessons in numerical order.
+If you are new to C programming or prefer a structured approach, it is recommended to start with Lesson 0 and progress through the lessons in numerical order.
 This will ensure a gradual and comprehensive understanding of the concepts.

-If you're already familiar with certain concepts, feel free to revisit a specific lesson as a refresher.
+On the other hand, if you are already familiar with certain concepts, feel free to revisit a specific lesson as a refresher.

 ### Contents